 A microchip is a computer chip about the size of a grain of rice.
 It contains a 15 digit number that can be read by using a scanner.
 Each number is individual and is attached to a national database that contains the specific details pertaining to the owners name and contact details.
 If a lost dog has a chip his/her owner can be traced and contacted within a matter of minutes and reunited with their pet.
 The microchip is implanted in the scruff of the neck during an appointment or while the animal is under anaesthetic for neutering.
 For more information on microchipping please click here.

-We recommend the Royal Canin dog food range.
-The range consists of a weaning food, a junior food then a neutered adult dog food range for small, medium and large breed dogs.
-We recommend Royal Canin food as it contains the highest quality ingredients, has a number of added benefits including, digestive security, dental benefits, joint protection and skin and coat support.
+We recommend the Specific dog food range.
+The range consists of a puppy, adult dog and senior dog foodrange for small, medium and large breeds.
+We recommend Specific food as it contains the highest quality ingredients, has a number of added benefits including, digestive security, dental benefits, joint protection and skin and coat support.
 Dry food helps to keep your dog's teeth cleaner, as well as being cheaper to feed per day than wet food.
+For more information on our Specific food range please click here

 Vet's bills can be unexpected and often quite large.
 Veterinary treatment has progressed and a greater number of treatment or surgery options are available.
 Insurance gives you the peace of mind to know that if you were to receive an unexpected bill, you would not have to struggle with your finances to be able to treat your dog.
 It is important that you know what type of cover to take out for your pet.
 Cover for life is the best type of policy on the market as it covers your pet for ongoing conditions for your dog's whole life.